CrackAndDie/Hypocrite.Services/README.md

 - *MinimizeButtonVisibility* - How should be Minimize button be shown (default is Visible)
 - *MaxResButtonsVisibility* - How should be Maximize and Restore buttons be shown (default is Visible)
 - *WindowProgressVisibility* - How should be Progress state be shown (default is Visible)
-- *ThemeToggleVisibility* - How should be Theme toggler be shown (default is Visible)
-- *AllowedLanguages* - ObservableCollection of Languages available in app (it is empty by default so it won't be shown)
-- *AllowTransparency* - I don't remember why there is the setting (default is True)
+- *SmoothAppear* - How sould be window appeared (true - smooth, false - as usual)

 You can use *Regions.MAIN_REGION* to navigate in the *MainWindowView*:
 ```cs